 - Projects in other disciplines may receive support on the condition that they are related to research questions of relevance to natural sciences, technology and medicine

-- A project group consists of two to five researchers that collaborates in a project that focuses on a coherent academic research question
+- An application can be made by a project group consisting of two to five researchers who collaborate in a project that focuses on a coherent academic research question

 - The overall competence of the group will be evaluated by the Foundation, i.e. not the PI and the co-investigators one by one